Gerhard Schwedes: College career

-Schwedes was a member of the Syracuse Orange of Syracuse University from 1956 to 1959 and a three-year letterman from 1957 to 1959.
+Schwedes was a member of the Orangemen of Syracuse University from 1956 to 1959 and a three-year letterman from 1957 to 1959.
 He rushed 45 times for 195 yards, caught three passes for 13 yards, and attempted one pass for a 28-yard touchdown in 1957.
 In 1958, he recorded 83 carries for 360 yards and three touchdowns, and 13 receptions for 117 yards, earning Associated Press (AP) third-team All-Eastern honors.
 He was a team captain his senior year in 1959, totaling 90 rushing attempts for 567 yards, 15 catches for 231 yards and five touchdowns, and 9 completions on 17 passing attempts for 93 yards, two touchdowns, and two interceptions.
 Schwedes threw for one touchdown and ran for another in the 1960 Cotton Bowl Classic, helping No. 1 ranked Syracuse beat No. 4 ranked Texas.
 The Orange were named consensus national champions that season.
 For his performance during the 1959 season, Schwedes was named first-team All-Eastern by the AP and United Press International (UPI), and a third-team All-American by UPI and a second-team All-American by the Central Press Association.
 He was also an NFF National Scholar-Athlete in 1959.
 Schwedes lettered in lacrosse at Syracuse as well.

 Professional career

-In late November 1959, Schwedes was selected by the Boston Patriots of the American Football League (AFL) with the first pick in the territorial portion of the AFL's inaugural 1960 draft, becoming the first draft pick in AFL history and the first draft pick in Patriots franchise history.
+In late November 1959, Schwedes was selected by the Boston Patriots of the American Football League (AFL) in the territorial portion of the AFL's inaugural 1960 draft, becoming the first draft pick in Patriots franchise history.
 (Note: The first round of the 1960 AFL draft was territorial selections.
 Teams were allowed to select a single player from a designated region (their "territory").)
 He was also selected by the Baltimore Colts of the National Football League (NFL) in the fourth round, with the 47th overall pick, of the 1960 NFL draft.
 He signed with the Patriots on January 1, 1960.

 On August 31, 1960, Schwedes was traded to the New York Titans for Marshall Harris and a 1961 seventh round draft pick.
-He appeared in three games for the Titans during the team's inaugural 1960 season before being released.
+Schwedes appeared in three games for the Titans during the team's inaugural 1960 season before being released.

 Schwedes then re-signed with the Patriots on September 28, 1960.
 He played in two games for the Patriots before being released on October 18, 1960.
 He was signed by the Patriots again in 1961.
 Schwedes played in five games for the Patriots during the 1961 season, rushing ten times for 14 yards and catching one pass for 21 yards.
 He was released for the final time in 1961.

 Personal life

 Schwedes' son Scott Schwedes also played football at Syracuse and later in the NFL.
 Gerhard was inducted into the Greater Syracuse Sports Hall of Fame in 2014.

-Schwedes is fluent in English, German, Italian and French.
+Schwedes was fluent in English, German, Italian, and French.
+He died at his home in Fayetteville, New York, on August 23, 2026, at the age of 88.